aliwert/word-play/README.md

 - Notifies the player when they win or lose the game.
 - Allows the player to reset the game and start over.
 ## 🛠️Technologies Used
+- HTML
+- CSS
+- JavaScript

+## 👽Contributions
+- Contributions are welcome!
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.